Buying A House As A Single Woman: A How-To Guide

 Here’s a closer look at how to do it.

-Whether you’re applying for a mortgage as a single person or as a couple, a good credit score is essential.
+Whether you’re applying for a mortgage as a single person or with someone else, a good credit score is essential.
 For example, most lenders require a credit score of at least 620 for conventional mortgages.

-As you gear up to buy a home, it’s important to make sure your credit score is in a good place.
+As you prepare to buy a home, you’ll need to make sure your credit score is good.
 If it’s not, now is the time to build credit.
-A few ways to build credit include consistently making on-time bill payments and paying down credit card debt.
-Additionally, try to avoid taking on new lines of credit as you work to qualify for a home loan.
+Strategies to build credit can include making on-time bill payments and paying down credit card debt.
+To maintain your credit score after applying for a mortgage, avoid taking on new lines of credit while you wait to qualify for a home loan.

-You likely know that you need to save up for a down payment when qualifying for a mortgage with a single income.
+You likely know that you need to save up for a down payment.
 But how much should you save?

-Although 20% used to be the standard, that’s no longer the case.
-You can obtain a home loan with as little as 3% for a conventional loan or 3.5% down for an FHA loan.
-If you are a veteran, you might not have to put anything down if you choose the VA loan.
+There was a time when 20% of the purchase price was the standard, but that’s no longer the case.
+You can qualify for a home loan with 3% down for a conventional loan or 3.5% down for a Federal Housing Administration (FHA) loan.
+If you’re an eligible veteran, active-duty service member or surviving spouse, you may not have to put anything down with a Department of Veterans Affairs (VA) loan.

 Take some time to explore your loan options.
-If possible, try to make more than the minimum down payment because it will lead to a lower mortgage payment.
+If you can afford it, put down more than the minimum down payment to decrease your monthly mortgage payment.

-With your target in mind, it’s time to get creative to build your down payment fund.
-Consider setting up an automatic transfer of funds from your paycheck to a dedicated savings account.
-Other ways to save include cutting back on discretionary purchases and picking up extra income through a side hustle.
+Once you know how much you want to save for a down payment, it’s time to get creative with building your down payment fund.
+Consider setting up an automatic transfer from your paycheck to a dedicated savings account, cutting back on discretionary spending or picking up extra income with a side hustle.

-Although it’s tempting to look at homes before setting a budget, it’s critical to determine how much house you can afford.
-According to the 29/41 rule of thumb, you shouldn’t spend more than 29% of your gross monthly income on your housing costs.
-Don’t forget that housing costs include more than your mortgage payment.
-You’ll also be responsible for real estate taxes, homeowners insurance, and homeowners association fees.
+While it’s tempting to browse home listings before setting a budget, stop scrolling.
+It’s critical to determine how much house you can afford first.
+You can use one of many affordability rules to land on an estimate.
+According to the 29/41 rule, Americans shouldn’t spend more than 29% of their gross monthly income on housing costs.
+Housing costs are more than your mortgage payment.
+You’ll also be responsible for property taxes, homeowners insurance and a homeowners association fee if a homeowners association (HOA) manages the home.

-Additionally, it’s best to keep your total monthly debt costs under 41% of your monthly gross income.
-You can use the Rocket Mortgage® free home affordability calculator to run the numbers for your unique situation.
+It’s recommended to keep your total monthly debt costs under 41% of your monthly gross income.
+You can use a home affordability calculator to run the numbers and figure out the home price you can comfortably afford.

 Before you tour any homes, it’s important to get preapproved for a mortgage.

-By taking this step, you prove to real estate agents and sellers that you are serious about any offers you make.
-Plus, it gives you the edge to move quickly when you find the right property.
+Preapproval broadcasts to real estate agents and sellers that your home purchase offers are serious.
+A mortgage preapproval can give you the edge to move quickly when you find the right property.

 Considerations For Buying A House As A Single Woman

-Everything we’ve covered so far applies to all home shoppers.
-But let’s explore a few extra things you should consider when buying a home as a single woman.
+Everything we’ve covered so far applies to all aspiring home buyers.
+But let’s explore considerations unique to buying a home as a single woman.

 Personal Safety